- Combined contraceptive pill

 Before you start your course of this medication, your doctor will ask you about your family's medical history and also check your blood pressure.
 They will also check to see if you are currently pregnant.

-Be sure to inform your doctor if you have any medical problems.
+Tell your doctor if you have any existing medical problems, such as high blood pressure.

 You should not use Femodene ED if any of the below apply to you: